InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-26-5-money-making-reasons-to-publish-books.markdown

 <sub>*NOTE: This does not include any of the costs associated with publishing a book that I mentioned earlier in the post, these would be down to individual participants to decide what strategy they wanted to follow and therefore how much to spend per book.*</sub>

 <br>
-If you've already decided that this is of interest to you, then you can **join the Publish Mate wait list**:
+If you've already decided that this is of interest to you, then you can **join the Publish Mate/#Publishin8 wait list**:

 <script async id="_ck_365306" src="https://forms.convertkit.com/365306?v=7"></script>

+*So my question for you is, would you be interested in the Publish Mate package?
+How about the #publishin8 cycles?
+Are there certain bits you like the sound of but not others?
+Please let me know in the comments - any programme I build will be based on your feedback!....*

 ![Pinterest image showing 5 reasons you will love publishing books to make money on a background of book pages](/i/2018/5-reasons-youll-love-publishing-books-to-make-money-pin.jpg)

 <sub>Please note that referral links and advertisements have been used in this blog post.
 This means that if you click the links and use the services or products I will receive a small commission toward the running of this website.
 Please feel free to navigate independently to the sites mentioned if you would prefer not to use the referral links.</sub>

 <br>
-*So my question for you is, would you be interested in the Publish Mate package?
-How about the #publishin8 cycles?
-Are there certain bits you like the sound of but not others?
-Please let me know in the comments - any programme I build will be based on your feedback!....*